underscoreio/essential-scala/src/pages/classes/classes.md

 }
 ~~~

 This is an interesting pattern that will become more powerful as we learn more features of Scala. **We are using `Adders` to capture computations** and pass them to `Counter`.
-Remember from our earlier discussion that *methods are not expressions* -- they cannot be stored in fields or passed around as data.
+Remember from our earlier discussion that *methods are not expressions*---they cannot be stored in fields or passed around as data.
 However, **`Adders` are both objects and computations**.

 Using objects as computations is a common paradigm in object oriented programming languages.
 Consider, for example, the classic `ActionListener` from Java's Swing: